Special K: Denmark

 Denmark has outlawed the addition of vitamins in Kellogg's products since 2004.
 Danish health officials banned cereals containing added vitamins because they claimed Kellogg's Special K wanted to add extremely high levels of vitamin B6, calcium, folic acid, and iron, which would reach toxic levels when eaten on a daily basis.
 Young children risk liver and kidney damage while the fetuses of pregnant women could suffer complications.

 The Netherlands

 In an episode aired on October 15, 2009, the Dutch television show Keuringsdienst van Waarde, followed up one of Kellogg's Special K nutritional claims, namely the addition of iron.
 The show provided evidence that the iron was not nutritional ionic iron—as it occurs in natural foods like spinach—but was, in fact, metallic iron.
 The nutritional experts in the show agreed that metallic iron should not be part of a diet.
 After the airing, the Dutch food authority nuanced the claims made in the TV program, claiming there are no health risks.
 They also challenged the claim that the cereal could contain "shredded bites," and responded that iron powder is suitable for human consumption.

 United States

-In late February 2013, the company recalled three sizes of the Special K Red Berries in the US which might contain pieces of glass.
+In late February 2013, the company recalled three sizes of the Special K Red Berries in the US which may have contained pieces of glass.